HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 - Stripe and Google Pay gain share over the same period.
 - Apple Pay and Shop Pay stay relatively stable at high levels.

-This does not mean PayPal is "dying."
+This does not mean PayPal is dying.
 It means the payment layer is becoming more diversified-especially as native wallets, link-based checkout, and platform-native accelerators become standard.

 ### Payment providers by geography